eGxeeuRFsZ/eGxeeuRFsZ/README.md

 •  [Quantum-Blockchain-Simulator](https://github.com/eGxeeuRFsZ/Quantum-Blockchain-Simulator) - A simulator for exploring the interactions between quantum computing and blockchain.

 Experience:

-•  [Company Name], [Job Title] ([Start Date] - [End Date/Present])
+•   Led a team of 5 engineers to develop a new user authentication feature that increased user signup conversion rates by 15%.
-  •  [Key responsibility 1, quantifying achievements whenever possible (e.g., "Led a team of 5 engineers to develop a new feature that increased user engagement by 20%").]
+•   Designed and implemented a microservices architecture for a key business application, reducing response times by 40%.
-  •  [Key responsibility 2, quantifying achievements whenever possible.]
+•   Automated the deployment process using Docker and Kubernetes, reducing deployment time from 2 hours to 15 minutes.
-  •  [Key responsibility 3, quantifying achievements whenever possible.]
+•   **Beta Technologies, Software Engineer** (August 2017 - June 2019)
-•  [Previous Company Name], [Job Title] ([Start Date] - [End Date])
+•   Developed and maintained RESTful APIs for a web application using Java and Spring Boot.
-  •  [Key responsibility 1, quantifying achievements whenever possible.]
+•   Implemented a new data caching strategy using Redis, improving application performance by 25%.
-  •  [Key responsibility 2, quantifying achievements whenever possible.]
+•   Contributed to the development of a new mobile app using React Native.

 Education: